galiacheng/oracle-forms-reports-weblogic-on-azure/ha-clusters.md

 - Click `ohs2` and start.
 - Click `ohs3` and start.

-## Configure private Application Gateway
+## Configure Private Application Gateway

 ### Create Application Gateway
 - Expand the portal menu and select Create a resource.